 There’s plenty of scientific research on the brain benefits of learning another language.
 To put it simply, it makes you smarter and healthier in the long run.
 Learning a language increases your brain’s structure, building up synapsis that improves brain function.
 It promotes faster information recall and memory usage.
 It helps you become better at multitasking.
 And it also leads to better decision making overall.
 Finally, people who know more than one language are better equipped to fight off degenerative brain diseases like Alzheimer’s and dementia than their monolingual peers.
+Spending only 20-30 minutes every day on language lessons can already unlock these benefits.

 Learning a second language can help improve your CV and get you into better universities.
 Universities view bilingual and multilingual students as better candidates when compared to those with the same level of academic performance but no second language.
 This is because they understand that the skills required to learn a second language transfer directly into academic success.